ItokawaK/MoNaS/README.md

 Basically, MoNaS is designed to utilize NGS data from genomic DNA such as targeted captured library (SureSelect, xGen probes for instance) or RNA/cDNA such as shotgun library of PCR amplified VGSC cDNA.

-You may `git clone` MoNaS and use locally.
-Instead, you can use MoNaS on the [WEB service](https://gph.niid.go.jp/monas).

 How To Use
 -------
 Currently, we have confirmed MoNaS works in Linux OSs of both Ubuntu18 and CentOS6 & 7.